RWillup/modern_auth_faq/README.md

       At a very high level this is an App Role.
 When using this approach, the `access token` will contain the `Roles` claim.
 And based on this claim you can program your backend to authorize or not access to certain endpoints.
 For example, when your backend receives a request it can check if the bearer token contains the role "admin", if it does it can let the request pass and access the endpoint to create a new account, for instance.

-      Another interesting fact to note about this method is that it allows you to configure your backend app in the Identify Provider to "require user/app assignment".
+      Another interesting fact to note about this method is that it allows you to configure your backend app in the Identity Provider to "require user/app assignment".
 This means that when that option is `on` a client app will not even be able to request an `access token` from the Identity Provider for this backend app unless it has been explicitly added to an app role defined by the backend.

 ## We have some applications that need to interact with each other without a user directly involved.
 How can an app get authorized to access another one?